learning1234embed/NeuralWeightVirtualization/README.md

 ```

 ## 2) Prepare and Train DNN Models (Preliminary Step 2)
 The next preliminary step is to obtain and train DNN models for the five datasets.
-For the reviewers' convenience, we include pre-trained models of the five DNNs in this repository.
+For the user's convenience, we include pre-trained models of the five DNNs in this repository.
 They are located in separate folders.
 ```sh
 $ ls -d mnist gsc gtsrb cifar10 svhn cifar10  gsc  gtsrb  mnist  svhn